gSchool/usaa-preassessment-block/units/00-Git/00-Git.checkpoint.md

 ### !challenge
 * type: checkbox
 * id: 42ddb3ef-2a67-47c0-b2e3-05a8beb79b21
-* title: What does the HEAD represent?
+* title: The HEAD reference
 * topics: git
 ##### !question
 The HEAD represents (check all that apply):